rakkatak/essential-test/README.md

 git clone https://github.com/rakkatak/essential-test.git

-ii) Note the directory where the project has been checked out to.
-This will be referred to as <project_root> for the remaining steps.
+ii) Note the directory where the essential-test project has been checked out to.
+This will be referred to as <essential-test> for the remaining steps.

 ------------------------------
 2) Run the node server
 ------------------------------

-The <project_root>/node_server directory node_server contains the contents of the node server.
+The <essential-test>/node_server directory node_server contains the contents of the node server.

-To test, in another unix terminal window:
+To test, in the same unix terminal window:

-i) Navigte to <project_root>/node_server
+i) Navigate to <essential-test>/node_server

 ii) run npm install